branscha/lib-scripty/docs/man-scripty-syntax.md

 **get**

-This form retrieves a bindingKey.
+This form retrieves a binding.
 It does not do any evaluation: (get name) or the shorthand notational convenience $name does exactly the same thing.
 It does not do Perl-like interpolation in strings, don't let the notation mislead you.

 Example The two forms are equivalent.